xuyixuan1999/CCM-stainGAN/README.md

 # CCM-stainGAN：Code will be uploaded as soon as the paper is accepted.

-This code is for the virtual staining part of paper _resection-inspired histopathological diagnosis of cerebral cavernous malformations using quantitative multiphoton microscopy_.
+This code is for the virtual staining part of paper ***Resection-Inspired Histopathological Diagnosis of Cerebral Cavernous Malformations Using Quantitative Multiphoton Microscopy***.

 ## Preview